 Begin with booking an appointment with a licensed medical doctor in Arizona by filling up an online evaluation form with accurate personal and medical detail and choosing the feasible timings to connect with the doctor.

 Once you have chosen the feasible timings, you will be connected to the medical doctor to perform the medical evaluations.
 This evaluation will take 15-20 minutes, so you are advised to stay patient and feel free to ask any queries associated with the medicine.

 Get your medical marijuana card

 Once the doctor approves you, the state authorities will review the information and share the digital medical card in PDF format within 14 days.
-Once you receive your medical card, you can print it to access medical cannabis products from the nearby dispensaries.
+Once you receive your medical card, you can print it to access medical cannabis products from nearby dispensaries.